 One of my first buying jobs was for a leading, hair salon company in the States.
 At the time, we had 800 locations and one of my favorite and top brands to purchase was Kerastase.
 Their high quality items have a broad range of products that cater to high processed, color treated and a variety of types of hair.

 Or, you can simply pony up your do.
 A beautiful french braid is also a quick alternative to low maintenance updos.

 PRO TIP: At the end of your shower, wash your hair with cold water.
 It will close your hair’s cuticle, which will the reduce fluffiness that comes from humidity and adds extra shine to your hair.

 On a side note of hair in humidity: Humidity will always fluff out bleached and porous hair.
-And using products can and will help reduce a fluff ball hair style.
+Using products can and will help reduce a fluff ball hair style.

 PRO TIP: These bars are also great to use for cleaning my makeup brushes!!